Stranger Things: The First Shadow: Chapter Two: Captain Midnight

 Brenner takes Henry to Hawkins National Laboratory, where the two discuss the past: It is explained that Brenner's father was the captain and sole survivor of the USS Eldridge experiment, who returned to the normal world with significant injuries and a unique blood type; the elder Brenner later revealed the truth about these events on his deathbed.
 Dr. Brenner later established the Nevada Experiment, an attempt to reproduce what had happened to the Eldridge.

-One of Brenner's fellow scientists defected and stole key technology and transported it to a Nevadan cave.
+One of Brenner's fellow scientists defected and became a spy for the Soviet Union and stole key technology and transported it to a Nevada cave.
 At this time, a very young Henry and the Creels lived nearby, in Rachel, Nevada.
-While exploring the Nevadan caves and playing with a spyglass, Henry stumbled across the stolen technology when it unexpectedly activated, transporting him and the defecting scientist to Dimension X.
+While exploring the Nevadan caves and playing with a spyglass, Henry stumbled across the stolen technology when it unexpectedly activated, transporting him and the defecting scientist to Abyss.

-In Dimension X, Henry was exposed to the influence of the shadowy entity.
+In Abyss, Henry was exposed to the influence of the shadowy entity.
 Though Henry returned home after 12 hours, he now possessed a unique blood type and had a changed personality.
 Brenner was later able to track Henry down thanks to Henry dropping his spyglass in the caves.

 Henry, using a sensory deprivation chamber, shows Brenner a humanoid creature through the Void.
 Brenner sees this creature displayed on a screen, and Henry convulses.
 Brenner then tries to force Henry to kill a prisoner, but Henry breaks down and ends up stabbing two guards.
 After this, Henry tells Brenner that he can let him go.
 Brenner understands that the boy is devoted to someone and therefore cannot kill; later Brenner realizes that this person is Patty and vows to find and kill her.